Classes for communication with backend H2O servers.

 - min_mem_size – Minimum heap size (jvm option Xms), in bytes.

 - log_dir – Directory for H2O logs to be stored if a new instance is started.
 Default directory is determined

 by H2O internally. :param log_level: The logger level for H2O if a new instance is started. :param ice_root: A directory where H2O stores its temporary files.
 Default location is determined bytempfile.mkdtemp().

 - port – Port where to start the new server.
 This could be either an integer, or a string of the form “DDDDD+”, indicating that the server should start looking for an open port starting from DDDDD and up.

-- name – name of the h2o cloud to be started
+- name – name of the h2o cluster to be started

 :param extra_classpath List of paths to libraries that should be included on the Java classpath. :param verbose: If True, then connection info will be printed to the stdout. :param jvm_custom_args Custom, user-defined arguments for the JVM H2O is instantiated in :param bind_to_localhost A flag indicating whether access to the H2O instance should be restricted to the localmachine (default) or if it can be reached from other computers on the network.
 Only applicable when H2O is started from the Python client.